hannobraun/fornjot/CONTRIBUTING.md

 Feel free to first check the [list of open issues][issues], and if you find an existing one for your bug, add your voice there.
 If you're not sure or don't have the time, **don't worry, just open an issue**.
 I'd rather deal with duplicate issues than not hear about a bug at all.

-### Testing

-Aside from setting up a development environment and testing Fornjot using that, you can also download pre-compiled binaries for various platforms.

-Every merged pull request will trigger a [*Continuous Deployment* build](https://github.com/hannobraun/Fornjot/actions/workflows/cd.yml), each of which has a number of binaries attached to it.

-Please note that these binaries don't have their executable bits set, after you download them.
-If that is required on your platform, you have to set it manually, before you can launch the binary.

 ## Suggesting Improvements